Born to Dance

-Born to Dance is an American musical film starring Eleanor Powell and James Stewart, directed by Roy Del Ruth and released in 1936 by Metro-Goldwyn-Mayer.
+Born to Dance is a 1936 American musical film directed by Roy Del Ruth and starring Eleanor Powell, James Stewart and Virginia Bruce.
+It was produced and distributed by Metro-Goldwyn-Mayer.
 The score was composed by Cole Porter.

-Plot summary
+Plot

-While on leave, sailor Ted Barker (played by James Stewart) meets Nora Paige (Eleanor Powell) at the Lonely Hearts Club, which is owned by Jenny Saks (Una Merkel), the wife of fellow sailor Gunny Saks (Sid Silvers).
+While on leave, sailor Ted Barker meets Nora Paige at the Lonely Hearts Club, which is owned by Jenny Saks, the wife of fellow sailor Gunny Saks.
 Ted instantly falls in love with Nora.

-Ted later meets Broadway star Lucy James (Virginia Bruce) aboard a submarine while she's on a publicity tour.
-Her Pekingese falls overboard, Ted rescues it, and Lucy falls in love with him.
-Though Ted has already scheduled a date with Nora, he is ordered by his captain, Dingby (Raymond Walburn), to meet Lucy in a nightclub.
+Ted later meets Broadway star Lucy James aboard a submarine while she's on a publicity tour.
+Her Pekingese dog falls overboard, Ted rescues it, and Lucy falls in love with him.
+Though Ted has already scheduled a date with Nora, he is ordered by his captain, Dingby, to meet Lucy in a nightclub.

-Nora, who lives with Jenny and her daughter, Sally (Juanita Quigley), aspires to become a Broadway dancer.
-However, her newfound career is in serious jeopardy when she inadvertently comes between Lucy and her boss McKay (Alan Dinehart).
+Nora, who lives with Jenny and her daughter, Sally, aspires to become a Broadway dancer.
+However, her newfound career is in serious jeopardy when she inadvertently comes between Lucy and her boss McKay.
 Nora distances herself from Ted after seeing pictures of him and Lucy in a newspaper the next morning.

 Lucy convinces McKay to stop the press campaign, threatening to leave the Broadway production if any more photos or articles about her and Ted are published.
 Nora becomes Lucy's understudy and thinks about her behavior towards Ted.
 Nora gets fired suddenly after McKay tells her to perform a dance that Lucy considers undanceable.
 But Ted knows exactly what to do after he's told the whole story.